 Lincolnshire buffs were developed in the 1850’s mainly to supply the London market with meat, although they were noted to be good layers of winter eggs, quite a rarity in those days.
 Similar birds were also known to be reared around the southern homesteads, but the Lincolnshire variety was the best known around that time.
 The breed was lost in the 1920’s due to the promotion of the Buff Orpington, but that breed gradually lost it’s productive qualities and became the rounded fluffy show variety it is today.
-In the 1980’s the Lincolnshire variety was re-introduced after a breeding program at Riseholme College, near Lincoln, and a club was formed in the 1990’s who’s members mission was to bring back its productive qualities so it could be used as a general purpose smallholder’s fowl.
-Hatching eggs are for sale at £1.50 each.
-Fertility has been over 90% so far this year.
+In the 1980’s the Lincolnshire variety was re-introduced after a breeding program at Riseholme College, near Lincoln, and a club was formed in the 1990’s with a mission to bring back its productive qualities so it could be used as a general purpose smallholder’s fowl.

 Hatching eggs are now for sale at £2 each.